-Revolut is now a digital bank, they have come along way since they started back in 2015 as a cheap travel card providing exchange of sorts.
+Revolut is now a digital bank, they have come along way since they started back in 2015 as a cheap travel card providing an exchange of sorts.

 Revolut is a digital banking startup that hopes to revolutionize how global citizens access and interact with banks.
 It seeks to change how you send and receive money locally and internationally, how you manage your deposits, your international travels, and the security around your deposits as well as your exposure to advanced aspects of the financial industry like cryptocurrencies.
 According to the company, Revolut sets itself apart from conventional banking industry operatives by guaranteeing absolute transparency in charges and fees as well as being wholly online, though it still distributes prepaid debit cards.
-But how does it really work and what are merits and demerits of opening a current account online banker?
+But how does it really work and what are the merits and demerits of opening a current account online banker?
 Plus who needs their services and why?
 We have the answers to these and more in this Revolut breakdown.

 How does it work?